What is subclinical hypothyroidism?

 Subclinical hypothyroidism is defined by elevated TSH levels and T4 levels within the normal reference range.
 TSH is very sensitive to changes in T4.
 The smallest decrease in T4 can substantially increase TSH.

 Many patients with subclinical hypothyroidism report no symptoms.
 Clinical symptoms of hypothyroidism present when the disease is fully developed.
-Still, it is not uncommon to have some milder symptoms in the earlier stages of hypothyroidism (subclinical).
+Still, it is not uncommon to have some more mild symptoms in the earlier stages of hypothyroidism (subclinical).
 There may be a correlation between higher TSH levels and the severity of symptoms.

 The cause(s) of subclinical hypothyroidism are the same that cause overt hypothyroidism.
 Autoimmune thyroiditis, or Hashimoto's disease, is the most common cause of hypothyroidism in the United States.
 The treatment of hyperthyroidism with radioactive iodine, surgery, or antithyroid medications may also cause hypothyroidism.
 Less common causes include the use of some drugs, including lithium and amiodarone, among others.